mr-anansi/park-my-bike/README.md

 ```

-Once the required data was received we mapped the data by coordinates using a marker element and an svg:
+Once the required data was received we mapped the data by coordinates using a marker element and an SVG:

 ```
 loadBikeParks = () => {